vkaza/mysql-jdbc-vaadin/README.md

-# MySQL and Vaadin integration example using Spring JDBC template
+MSSQL and Vaadin integration example using Spring data and H2DB

-This example shows how to build a web UI for an existing MySQL database using plain Java.
+This example shows how to build a web UI with an embedded database using plain Java.

-See the complete guide at: [https://vaadin.com/blog/-/blogs/building-a-web-ui-for-mysql-databases-in-plain-java-](https://vaadin.com/blog/-/blogs/building-a-web-ui-for-mysql-databases-in-plain-java-).